remix-run/remix-website/data/posts/dynamic-images-with-remix-resource-routes-and-cloudinary.md

 ## What else can resource routes do for you?

-I am biased, but I happen to think tasks like this are the perfect use-case for resource routes, but there are many other things you can explore with them.
+I am biased, but I happen to think tasks like this are the perfect use-case for resource routes.
+That said, there are many other things you can explore with them.
 Folks in the Remix community have shown us how flexible and powerful they truly are.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://t.co/j9kvsdgUI8">https://t.co/j9kvsdgUI8</a>&#39;s css-in-js (<a href="https://t.co/VmcSCq43zQ">https://t.co/VmcSCq43zQ</a>) no longer gets embedded into the head (not great for caching).
 Now it&#39;s being served via a hashed-n-cached <a href="https://twitter.com/remix_run?ref_src=twsrc%5Etfw">@remix_run</a> resource route.
 New extracted styles == new hash == cache bust.
 I can also preload them now, too 😄</p>&mdash; Tanner Linsley (@tannerlinsley) <a href="https://twitter.com/tannerlinsley/status/1470160872907558913?ref_src=twsrc%5Etfw">December 12, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>